ldsouza/ldsouza.github.io/_posts/2017-02-25-crud-operations-in-sharepoint-using-the-rest-api.md

 comments: false
 title: CRUD Operations in SharePoint using the REST API
 ---
 This is a blog post in the series 'CRUD Operations in SharePoint using the REST API'.
-In this series I will be performing **CRUD (Create, Read, Update, and Delete)** against SharePoint entities using the REST Representational State Transfer (REST) interface.
+In this series I will be performing **CRUD (Create, Read, Update, and Delete)** against SharePoint entities using the REST Representational State Transfer (REST) interface and jQuery Ajax.

 ![Image]({{ site.url }}/images/blog/crud-sharepoint-rest/2.JPG)